Kano analysis techniques made simple

 Source: medium.com

 You've run a Kano survey and you've got all the responses from your participants.
-But now what - how should you analyse them?
+But now what - how to analyse Kano results?

 This article is quite technical, but hopefully simple enough that you can understand how you can apply the different techniques to interpret what your results tell you about customer satisfaction.